AsishMandoi/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe: A React App

 [Here](https://asishmandoi.github.io/tic-tac-toe-app/) is the link to the publicly deployed version.
-Go on... play with it, tell me how it is.
+Go on... check it out, tell me how it is.

 This is a tic-tac-toe game that: